Se habla español

 Notice of Collection and Source of Personal Information

+We only knowingly collect information covered by GLBA, and therefore, exempt from the CCPA.
 During the 12-month period before the effective date of this Notice, we typically collect the following categories of information from you (and others as noted):

 • Personal identifying information, including, but not limited to name, address, telephone number, social security number, account number, email address, driver’s license number, as well as other identifying information, which we obtain from a person’s creditor, and/or credit reports and/or third-party data providers and/or the consumer;